 Indeed, the film’s allusions to such allegorical Coppola films as YOU’RE A BIG BOY NOW (1966), APOCALYPSE NOW (1979) and ONE FROM THE HEART (1982) implicitly affirmed that the film was wistfully meditating on the Skyrocking New Hollywood years before the TZ disaster and the failure of Coppola to sweep away blockbuster loot lusting Old Hollywood with his film art, while the fact that the second Las Vegas casinotel room that was trashed by Duke and his equally booze and drug addled and implicitly Coppola linked companion, Doctor Gonzo-played by Benecio Del Toro-was numbered 2073 implicitly affirmed that the film was also meditating wistfully on all that had gone wrong for New Hollywood since July 23, 1982.
 In fact, given the resemblance of Dr. Gonzo to Coppola, and the film’s allusions to pre-TZ disaster Coppola films, the implication was that Raoul Duke was linked to Robert Duvall, who played Lieutenant Colonel Bill Kilgore in APOCALYPSE NOW.
 And how fitting that one of the last shots in the film that saw Duke typing away in his second trashed casinotel room was photographed in a way to give the impression that the room was a jail cell.
 This evoked the similar radio station as jail cell beginning of THE FISHER KING and the various cells Cole was imprisoned in in 12 MONKEYS, linking FEAR AND LOATHING IN LAS VEGAS to those two films to truly bring the American Nightmare Trilogy full nightmarish circle.

 Curiously, Jonathan Frakes returned to the Temple Theatre that year to implicitly roast Gilliam and the implicitly anti-CGI outlook of 12 MONKEYS in the symbolic form of F. Murray Abraham’s Ru’afo in his allegorical, BRAZIL evoking and CGI supporting allegorical film, STAR TREK INSURRECTION (1998).
 Richard Kelly also implicitly linked Terence ‘Terry’ Gilliam to troubled and time travelling teen, Donald ‘Donnie’ Darko-played by Jake Gyllenhaal-and possibly allowed Gilliam to finally succeed on his Grail Quest in the twilit, allegorical and CGI enhanced film, DONNIE DARKO (2001).
-Then it was time to pedal eagerly off to Gilliam’s next allegorical project, THE MAN WHO KILLED DON QUIXOTE, collapsed for various reasons detailed in the allegorical Keith Fulton and Luis Pepe film, LOST IN LA MANCHA (2002).
-As a result, a despondent Gilliam began work on another allegorical, idiosyncratic, creative, fantastic realist, gleefully satirical, cycledelic and CGI enhanced animaction film, spelt BICYCLETTES D’AMOUR en Paris, and in the rest of the world as THE TIMELY AND FISHY ADVENTURES OF SAMMY THE JABBERING MONKEY AND HIS FEARSOME SINO-BRAZILIAN BICYCLE (2003.58).
+Then it was time to pedal eagerly off to Gilliam’s next allegorical project, THE MAN WHO KILLED DON QUIXOTE, which broke its chain for various reasons detailed in the allegorical Keith Fulton and Luis Pepe film, LOST IN LA MANCHA (2002).
+As a result, a despondent Gilliam began work on another twilit, allegorical, idiosyncratic, creative, fantastic realist, gleefully satirical, cycledelic and CGI enhanced animaction film, spelt BICYCLETTES D’AMOUR en Paris, and in the rest of the world as THE TIMELY AND FISHY ADVENTURES OF SAMMY THE JABBERING MONKEY AND HIS FEARSOME SINO-BRAZILIAN BICYCLE (2003.58).

 ‘Here’s to humans in stinking cages-without bicycles!